Behavior Policy - Bullying

 FVL seeks to maintain a safe learning and work environment that is free from bullying.
 Students, staff, and the school community are expected to conduct themselves in a respectful, Christian manner, and demonstrate a level of respect and dignity toward others.
 All forms of bullying are prohibited.

-- Verbal: name calling, put downs, racist remarks, teasing, threats, spreading rumors, sarcasm, sending inappropriate (violent, sexual, malicious, etc.) notes or pictures in any medium (magazine, over a cell phone or internet, etc.)
+- Verbal: name calling, put downs, racist remarks, teasing, threats, spreading rumors, sarcasm, sending inappropriate (violent, sexual, malicious, etc.) notes or pictures in any medium (in print, over a cell phone or the internet, etc.)

 - Physical: pushing, hitting, shoving, biting, hair pulling, scratching, spitting, tripping, damaging or stealing the victim’s property, locking a person in a room, making mean faces or rude gestures, initiating or forcing inappropriate touching, etc.

 - Social: ostracism or exclusion, ignoring, being unfriendly, alienating, etc.

 - Psychological: acts that instill a sense of fear or anxiety, etc. Any act that insults or demeans an individual in such a way as to cause distress, reluctance to attend school, a decline in work standards or problem behaviors.

 - Cyber Bullying: posting inappropriate pictures, use of vulgar or inappropriate language, spreading rumors/lies regarding other FVL students, or sharing information that may be true but should be treated as confidential in nature.

 Any bullying incident must be reported to a teacher, coach, or staff member as soon as possible.
 All incidents will then be reported to the Assistant Principal, who will determine further action.
 We pray that our students will exercise positive leadership to prevent bullying from taking place.